Why we teach English at Headfield Junior School

 Additional Interventions in English

-At times through each child's educational journey, teachers offer additional support to children of all ability levels to allow them to work in small groups or on a 1 to 1 basis to have focused learning time to embed particular skills which may be gaps in learning or an opportunity to push children to reach their highest potential.
-These are a selection of English based interventions we off:
+At times through each child's educational journey, teachers offer additional support to children of all ability levels to allow them to work in small groups or on a 1 to 1 basis to have focused learning time to embed particular skills, which may be gaps in learning or an opportunity to push children to reach their highest potential.
+These are a selection of English based interventions we offer: